MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-resources-tools-and-more.md

 - BFB160
 - MET150
 ms.assetid: a67e015a-e10a-442a-b1c9-511136d54d1f
-description: "Use Microsoft Search in Bing to find intranet sites, resources, tools, and links to internal information"
+description: "Use Microsoft Search to find intranet sites, resources, tools, and links to internal information"
 ---

 # Find resources, tools, and more